mudbourn/ncembed/README.md

 ## How it works

 Nextcloud's share pages don't include Open Graph video tags, so Discord can't embed videos inline.
-This service sits alongside Nextcloud: you give it a share token, it serves an HTML page with the right `og:video` or `og:image` tags pointing at Nextcloud's direct file URL.
-Discord scrapes that page and embeds the media inline.
+This service sits alongside Nextcloud: you give it a share token, and it will serve an HTML page with the right `og:video` or `og:image` tags pointing at Nextcloud's direct file URL.
+Discord will then scrape that page and embed the media inline.

 ## Setup